These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Projected Round (2013): 4-6.

-4/6/13: Jenkins managed just 29 tackles in 2012.
+1/30/13: Jenkins had only 29 tackles in 2012.
 He broke his thumb against Texas A&M and missed two games due to the injury.
 The junior came back to play some against LSU before injuring his hamstring.
-He spent a lot of the LSU game on the sidelines and basically missed the next game, against Vanderbilt.
+He spent a lot of the LSU game on the sideline and basically missed the next game, against Vanderbilt.

 8/29/12: Jenkins played well in 2011.
 His sideline-to-sideline speed is undeniable, and he just needs to become more consistent.
 Jenkins had 75 tackles with six tackles for a loss, two sacks, one forced fumble, one interception and six passes broken up last year.
 He should stay in school in 2012, if not for two more seasons, to get better and bigger before entering the NFL.
 The junior is just scratching the surface of his potential.